wynaut/gems-tools-pro-wiki/Home.md

 ### THIS WIKI IS UNDER CONSTRUCTION
-#### At present this wiki a direct copy of the wiki at https://github.com/usgs/gems-tools-arcmap/wiki
+#### At present this wiki is a direct copy of the wiki at https://github.com/usgs/gems-tools-arcmap/wiki
 It will get updated to reflect usage of the tools in ArcGIS Pro
 ***